clastix/kamaji/docs/reference.md

 ## Configuration

-Currently **kamaji** supports (in this order):
+Currently **Kamaji** supports (in this order):

 * CLI flags
 * Environment variables
 * Configuration files

-By default **kamaji** search for the configuration file (`kamaji.yaml`) and uses parameters found inside of it.
+By default **Kamaji** search for the configuration file (`kamaji.yaml`) and uses parameters found inside of it.
 In case some environment variable are passed, this will override configuration file parameters.
 In the end, if also a CLI flag is passed, this will override both env vars and config file as well.

 This is easily explained in this way: